PVieira04/CI-project-1/README.md

   - No issues, behaves as intended.
 - Galaxy Tab A8 - Samsung Internet
   - Layout of contact.html in portrait mode has the two main sections of the form side by side.
-  - I ideally would want them to be orientated just like in mobile mode.
+  - I ideally would want them to be orientated just like in mobile mode; small issue.

 iOS Devices (all using Safari Browser for iOS)